cheqd/product-docs/resources/tutorials/add-resource-to-existing-collection.md

 }
 ```

-### 5. Check that Resource was successfully written to the ledger
+### 4. Check that new Resource version was successfully written to the ledger

-Finally, to check that the DID was successfully written, we can use the following query:
+Finally, to check that the resource was successfully written, we can use the following query:

 ```bash
 cheqd-noded query resource resource \